Samsung Galaxy S9: Reception

 John McCann from TechRadar complimented the improved camera and the new location of the fingerprint sensor, but criticized that it was too similar to its predecessor (Galaxy S8) and had limited AR Emoji functionality.

 Brian Heater of TechCrunch reviewed the S9+ on 8 March 2018, and said that the phone is built on the "success [of the S8] in a number of ways".

 Computerworld gave the phone a positive review and said it was "measurably better than its predecessor", but did note there wasn't a new feature that was particularly "exciting".
 PC Magazine also gave the Galaxy S9 and S9+ positive reviews.

-CNBC's Todd Haselton said on 8 March that the S9+ was superior to the S9, for reasons such as the larger screen and second camera, as well as more RAM and battery power.
+CNBCs Todd Haselton said on 8 March that the S9+ was superior to the S9, for reasons such as the larger screen and second camera, as well as more RAM and battery power.

 Samuel Gibbs from The Guardian gave the S9+ 5/5 stars, with the headline it was "the best big-screen smartphone by miles".
 Screen and camera were praised, but the review noted battery life could be better.
 He also appreciated the inclusion of a headphone jack, despite many other phones not having one.

-The larger S9+'s camera received a score of 99 from DxOMark, which, at the time was the highest score awarded by them to a mobile device camera.
-It was soon surpassed by the Huawei P20 and P20 Pro, which scored 102 and 109 respectively.
+The larger S9+'s camera received a score of 99 from DxOMark, which, at the time, was the highest score awarded by them to a mobile device camera.
+It was soon surpassed by the Huawei P20 and P20 Pro, which scored 102 and 109, respectively.

 Dan Seifert of The Verge gave the S9 a score of 8.5, stating that its performance, camera and design were satisfactory.
 However, he was not amused by the average battery life and the addition of Bixby, also saying that Samsung has a poor history of updating their smartphones.

+Ryan Whitwam from Forbes noted that, in 2018, the 6 GB RAM of the S9+, compared to the 4 GB of the S9, is "unlikely [to] [...] make any difference in daily usage" because "Android doesn't benefit from 6 GB of RAM right now.
+Maybe in the future, but not now."

 Sales

 Samsung has described the sales of the Galaxy S9 as "slow" in their Q2 2018 earning report.
-Analysts predicted that the phone would be the worst selling Galaxy S flagship since the Samsung Galaxy S5.
+Analysts predicted that the phone would be the worst-selling Galaxy S flagship since the Samsung Galaxy S5.
 During its first two sales quarters, a record low 19.2 million units were sold.